Uninsured motorist lawyer advising a client on their accident claim.

 Thankfully, there’s a safety net for this exact situation: Uninsured Motorist (UM) coverage.
 This is a part of your own auto insurance policy designed to protect you when you’re hit by an uninsured driver.
 In Missouri, insurance companies are required to offer you this coverage.
 It steps in to pay for your medical expenses, lost income, and other damages, just as the at-fault driver’s insurance would have.
 However, dealing with your own insurance company isn’t always straightforward.
 They may try to deny your claim or offer less than you deserve.
 If you find yourself in a dispute, it’s wise to get legal advice to ensure your rights are protected.

-Your First Steps After an Uninsured Motorist Accident
+Your Checklist After an Uninsured Motorist Accident

 The moments after a car accident are chaotic and stressful, and finding out the other driver is uninsured only adds to the confusion.
 Knowing what to do right away can protect your health and your ability to get fair compensation.
 Taking a few key actions at the scene and in the days that follow will build a strong foundation for your claim.
 Think of these steps as your guide to getting through the initial shock and setting yourself up for a smoother recovery process.